AnirudhKakati/lossless-learning/meeting-notes.md

 To track user habits, we plan on storing statistics of how many clicks a page has or how much time a user has spent on a page.
 We can then use this data for trending articles and to create visualizations.

 For the front end, a Figma prototype was created for the home/dashboard page.
 We will continue with transfering the prototype to code.
 For the additional pages, more Figma prototypes will be created and tested.

+Meeting Date 3/20/2025

+Finalizing data pipeline for educational resources.
+Working on creating teraform scripts to manage GCP infrastructure.
+Finishing up scripts for fetching educational data such as transcripts and articles.

+Started implementing the front end design from Figma to code using React and Tailwind CSS.
+Spent time learning about Tailwind and CSS because did not have much experience using before.
+Created outline of the dashboard page with a basic navbar, search bar, and article carousel.

+Meeting Date: 3/28/2025

+Scripts for fetching educational data have been implemented.
+For articles, we are using the google custome search API.
+The Youtube API was causing issues for video transcrips, so instead we will create a local script to obtain those vs using the cloud.
+For Book pdfs, we will manually upload them.

+Terraform transcrips were created for managing our infrastrucure on GCP.

+For the front end, started working on pages for search and summary.
+Moved page elements into a components folder to better fit the React structure.
+Added more details to the side navigation bar.
+Finished the search filter element.